zeropointnothing/koulouri/README.md

 ## Supported Formats

-Koulouri technically supports all modern audio formats, since it converts them into WAV before playing using FFMpeg.
-However, Koulouri will only recognize files ending with a `.mp3` and `.flac` extension due to the varying nature in metadata tag structure.
-More support can (and will) be added for other formats, just make an Issue!
+Koulouri technically supports all modern audio formats, since it converts them into WAV before playing using FFMpeg. however, Koulouri will only recognize files ending with a `.mp3` and `.flac` extension due to the varying nature in metadata tag structure. more support can (and will) be added for other formats, just make an Issue!

 ## commands (terminal)